 How do you report alimony that you have paid before 2019?

 Assuming that yours is a divorce that occurred before 2019, then you would deduct the payments of alimony made in those years just the same on your taxes moving forward.
 Paying alimony or spousal maintenance to your ex-spouse means that you would report that amount on your 1040 along with your ex-spouse’s Social Security number.
 This alerts the IRS to the fact that it was your ex-spouse who received the money.
-That way, the IRS can cross-reference your ex-spouse’s tax return to make sure it is being claimed as income on theirs.
+The IRS uses your provided information to cross-reference your ex-spouse’s tax return, ensuring they declare the income.

 What are the requirements for deducting alimony payments?